hzhq1255/mansousou/README.md

 {
     "code": "",
     "msg": "",
-    "data": // if successfully delete then return readId }
+    "data": "if successfully delete then return readId" }
 ```